karstenlee10/Twitch_Stream_To_YouTube/readthisguide.md

 3. **Chrome Issues**:
    - Verify Chrome profile path with chrome://version paste after User Data/
    - And ***Don't open chrome when the script is started CLOSE ANY WINDOWS***

+4. **The most common problems**:
+   - Delete all scheduled stream in your youtube studio before starting the script(or the script crashed)
+   - The Username of your google account manybe filped your name when in the login page
+   - Login to the account that you set in the config settings on Youtube Studio **DON'T CHANGE ACCOUNT IN THE MIDDLE OF THE SCRIPT ON THE PROFILE YOU CHOSE**
+   - Configs can't not have spaces in the line (like:myself[SPACE]) Check it before applying
+   - Sometime the auto regen google api token will be change so look at the updates and repaste the .py files(not include config_tv.py)